EvilNick2/rom-decrypt/README.md

 Place the encrypted rom files in the folder for the game that you are decrypting for and run the .bat and it will decrypt the rom files so you can use them in emulators\

-You can get the emulator files from https://r-roms.github.io/
+You can get the emulator files from https://r-roms.github.io/\

+The emulator that I use is [Retro Arch](https://www.retroarch.com/)

 ## :memo: License ##